VizuaraAI/nano-kimi/README.md

-NanoKimiK2 vs NanoGPT: A Comparative Study
+🌟 NanoKimiK2 vs NanoGPT: A Thrilling Transformer Showdown! 🌟
-This repository contains a complete implementation of the NanoKimiK2 transformer model from scratch, designed to compete with the NanoGPT model.
-Both models are trained and evaluated on the TinyStories dataset to compare their performance in terms of loss, perplexity, and story generation capabilities.
+Welcome to the electrifying world of AI language models!
+This repository showcases a ground-up implementation of the innovative NanoKimiK2 transformer, pitted against the classic NanoGPT in a head-to-head battle.
+Trained on the whimsical TinyStories dataset, these models compete to deliver the best in loss metrics, perplexity, and creative storytelling.
+Get ready for an exciting journey into the future of natural language processing!
-Overview
+🚀 Project Highlights

-NanoKimiK2: A custom-built transformer model incorporating Mixture of Experts (MoE), SwiGLU activation, RoPE (Rotary Position Embeddings), and MLAAttention mechanisms.
-It utilizes a novel Muon optimizer for enhanced training efficiency.
+NanoKimiK2: A custom-built marvel featuring Mixture of Experts (MoE), SwiGLU activation, RoPE (Rotary Position Embeddings), and MLAAttention.
+Powered by a cutting-edge Muon optimizer for top-notch training efficiency.
-NanoGPT: A baseline transformer model inspired by the original GPT architecture, implemented for comparison purposes.
+NanoGPT: The legendary baseline transformer, reimagined for this epic comparison.
-Dataset: TinyStories dataset, processed using SentencePiece tokenization.
+Dataset: The charming TinyStories dataset, tokenized with SentencePiece for a fair fight.
-Objective: Compare the training dynamics, validation metrics, and generative outputs of NanoKimiK2 against NanoGPT.
+Goal: Unleash a showdown of training dynamics, validation prowess, and generative flair!

-Features
+🎨 Key Features

-Custom Components: Includes SwiGLU, MoELayer, MLAAttention, and a bespoke Muon optimizer.
+Innovative Design: Packed with SwiGLU, MoELayer, MLAAttention, and a bespoke Muon optimizer.
-Performance Optimization: Supports mixed precision training (bf16, fp16, fp32) with OOM retry mechanisms.
+Performance Boost: Supports mixed precision training (bf16, fp16, fp32) with smart OOM retry logic.
-Evaluation Metrics: Tracks Negative Log Likelihood (NLL), Bits Per Character (BPC), perplexity, and auxiliary loss statistics.
+Insightful Metrics: Tracks Negative Log Likelihood (NLL), Bits Per Character (BPC), perplexity, and auxiliary loss stats.
-Generation: Generates sample stories at regular intervals to assess qualitative performance.
+Creative Sparks: Generates dazzling sample stories at regular intervals to showcase qualitative magic.

+🛠️ Getting Started
 Prerequisites

 Python 3.8+